Mars Hand Lens Imager (MAHLI)

 Calibration Target on Curiosity for Camera on Rover's Arm

-The Mars Hand Lens Imager (MAHLI) camera at the end of the robotic arm of NASA's Curiosity rover will use a calibration target attached to a shoulder joint of the arm.
+The Mars Hand Lens Imager (MAHLI) camera at the end of the robotic arm of NASA's Curiosity rover uses a calibration target attached to a shoulder joint of the arm.
 Credit: NASA/JPL-Caltech